 “Rehab should be a part of cardiac surgery because it helps you get back to where you were,” said Dessie.
 “When I first went, I didn't like it at all.
 But as I went, it got better, and everyone was so friendly, and it was family.
 We looked after each other.”

 Nine months after the surgery, Dessie is happy to be back to her normal routine, which includes walking four miles a day.

 “My everyday life now is much better than it was,” said Dessie.
 “I think I'm in better shape because I'm more conscious about working out every day, what I eat.
 And my life is way better because I had help going through this whole process with my family.”

-CHI St. Luke’s Health uses the latest surgical tools and techniques to provide high-quality cardiovascular and thoracic care to patients from all around the world.
+St. Luke’s Health uses the latest surgical tools and techniques to provide high-quality cardiovascular and thoracic care to patients from all around the world.
 Our team of endovascular experts includes internationally recognized cardiovascular interventionalists and cardiac surgeons who continue to redefine the standard of care for patients worldwide.